 Rod has more than 30 years’ experience as a commercial and financial services lawyer and has held general counsel and senior executive roles at a number of companies including NAB, ING, Westpac, Optus, CUA, PayPal and Travelex.
 Early in his career Rod worked with the Australian Government Solicitor in Canberra and Sydney.

 Rod holds two degrees from the Australian National University in Law (Hons) and Arts (history and political science).
-Rod is a solicitor of the NSW Supreme Court, a Fellow of the Financial Services Institute of Australasia, a member of the Australian Institute of Company Directors and the Association of Corporate Counsel and sits on the In-House Corporate Lawyers Committee of the NSW Law Society.
+Rod is a solicitor of the NSW Supreme Court, a Fellow of the Financial Services Institute of Australasia, a member of the Australian Institute of Company Directors and the Association of Corporate Counsel.

 Manuel is the Director of Origination.
 He is responsible for origination of NHFIC applications for both infrastructure and bond aggregator finance.
 This includes establishing relationships with state and local government departments and CHPs to finance housing outcomes across Australia.